-Through the cooperation between advanced and developing countries, and with the "sectoral approaches" for sector-by-sector improvement of energy efficiency, it will be possible to achieve compatibility between economic growth and global environmental preservation.
-The electric power industry of Japan has been proposing sectoral boasting a membership of major electric power companies in Japan, has recently estimated the amount of $CO_2$ emissions that could be reduced in each country and region by 2030, if the electric power industry were to implement the sector-by-sector approach on a global scale.
-According to the estimation, $CO_2$ emissions would drop considerably, mainly in China, India, and the United States, by as much as 1.87 billion tons worldwide.
-Since the world's $CO_2$ emissions totaled 26.69 billion tons in 2005, implementation of the sector-by-sector approach in the electric power industry would reduce that total by 7%.
+The Federation of Electric Power Suppliers of Japan, an industrial organization boasting a membership of major electric power companies in Japan, has recently estimated the amount of CO_2 emissions that could be reduced in each country and region by 2030, if the electric power industry were to implement the sector by sector approach on a global scale.
+According to the estimation, CO_2 emissions would drop considerably, mainly in China, India, and the United States, by as much as 1.87 billion tons worldwide.
+Since the world's CO_2 emissions totaled 26.69 billion tons in 2005, implementation of the sector by sector approach in the electric power industry would reduce 7% of that total.

-The sector-by-sector approach in the electric power industry consists of the following three initiatives:
+The sector by sector approach in the electric power industry consists of the following three initiatives: